 Anagen effluvium may appear similar to loose anagen syndrome (LAS) which is often seen in children wherein the hair can be easily and painlessly pulled from the scalp.
 However, the causes of anagen effluvium are different and there are differences that exist in the structure of the hair in both these conditions.

-The Difference Between Anagen Effluvium And Telogen Effluvium
+Anagen Effluvium Vs. Telogen Effluvium

 Both anagen effluvium and telogen effluvium refer to a specific form of hair loss related to the growth cycle of the individual hair strand.
 As the names indicate anagen effluvium relates to the loss of hair in its growth or anagen phase, while telogen effluvium refers to the loss of hair from its telogen or resting phase.
 Some differences between the two kinds of hair loss include